huanrenfeng/huanrenfeng.github.io/_posts/2020-11-19-switch-from-chrome-to-edge-to-vivaldi.md

 ---
-title: "Switch From Chrome To Edge To Vivaldi"
+title: "Switch From Chrome To Edge To Vivaldi To Brave"
 date: 2020-11-19
 tags: [browser]
 ---